Sustainability data

 • *C4: Relevant activities have been included in other categories

-• *C8: Relevant activities have been included in Scopes 1 and 2
+• *C8: Relevant activities in Japan have been included in Scopes 1 and 2

 • *C9,10,14: No relevant activity